DLTK/DLTK/examples/applications/IXI_HH_age_regression_resnet/README.md

-## Age regression from 3T multi-channel brain MR images
+## Age regression from 3T T1w brain MR images
-Exemplary training and evaluation scripts for regression from multi-sequence (T1w, T2w, PD) brain MR images, based on the [IXI dataset](http://brain-development.org/ixi-dataset/) [1].
+Exemplary training and evaluation scripts for regression from T1w brain MR images, based on the [IXI dataset](http://brain-development.org/ixi-dataset/) [1].

 [1] IXI – Information eXtraction from Images (EPSRC GR/S21533/02)

 ### Data
 The data can be downloaded via the script in dltk/data/IXI_HH.
-It includes 177 datasets and corresponding demographic information.
+It includes 178 datasets and corresponding demographic information.
 The download script
  - produces a CSV file containing demographic information
  - validates the completeness of all imaging data for each database entry
  - resamples the images to 1mm isotropic resolution